Danny Duffy: Minor leagues

-The Kansas City Royals drafted Duffy in the third round of the 2007 MLB draft out of high school.
+The Kansas City Royals drafted Duffy in the third round, with the 96th overall selection, of the 2007 MLB draft out of high school.
 He began his professional career that season with the Arizona Royals of the rookie-level Arizona League, where he pitched in 11 games and had a 1.45 earned run average (ERA).

 The Royals promoted Duffy to Burlington Bees of the Class A Midwest League in 2008, where he had an 8–4 record and a 2.20 ERA in 17 starts.
 He was named Burlington's Pitcher of the Year.
 In 2009, Duffy started 24 games for the Wilmington Blue Rocks of the Class A-Advanced Carolina League.
 He was named a Carolina League All-Star, and finished the season with a 9–3 record and a 2.98 ERA.
 Duffy represented the Royals in the 2009 All-Star Futures Game, where he pitched 2/3 scoreless innings.

 The Royals invited Duffy to spring training in 2010.
 However, Duffy abruptly retired from baseball in March 2010, at the age of 21.
 He informed the Royals' organization that he wanted to "reassess his life priorities".
 The move reminded many of Zack Greinke's departure from the Royals' camp in 2006.
 Realizing that he missed the game of baseball, Duffy decided to unretire and return to the Royals in June, showing up at the extended spring training in Surprise, Arizona.
 Later that season, Duffy pitched for Wilmington, the Idaho Falls Chukars of the rookie-level Pioneer League, and Northwest Arkansas Naturals of the Double-A Texas League.
 Duffy went 5–2 with a 2.95 ERA in seven regular-season starts for the Naturals, and 1–0 with a 1.69 ERA in two playoff games, as the Naturals won the Texas League championship.
 He pitched in the Arizona Fall League after the season.